 Visiting in the colder months?
 Check out restaurants with heated outdoor seating here.

-A classic harbor-side restaurant with al fresco seating, indulgent food and sophisticated charm, 22 Bowen's is situated right amid the liveliness of Bowen's Wharf.
+A classic harbor-side restaurant with al fresco seating, indulgent food and sophisticated charm, 22 Bowen's is situated amid the buzz of Bowen's Wharf.
 Opt to dine on their patio, or head across the cobblestone path to Portside (open seasonally), the restaurant's open-air, harborside bar serving up cocktails and bites.

-Nestled on Waite's Wharf overlooking the harbor is @ The Deck restaurant where a casual atmosphere and fresh, local seafood reign supreme.
+Tucked away on Waite's Wharf overlooking the harbor is @ The Deck where a casual atmosphere and fresh, local seafood reign supreme.
 Their waterfront patio serves up lighter fare like fish & chips and RI calamari, alongside a selection of craft cocktails.

 From the owner of Alex and Ani and Carolyn's Sakonnet Vineyard comes Bar and Board Bistro, an upscale, chic restaurant located in a former bank and known for New England cuisine with a Mediterranean twist.
 The restaurant's open-air pergola sits on bustling Thames Street in the heart of downtown and features electric heaters while the outdoor patio offers a collection of propane heaters.